What does the life insurance underwriting process take?

 In doing so, an applicant for a life insurance policy will go through an underwriting process.

-Underwriting is a term that is used by life insurance carriers to describe the process of assessing risk.
-This process also helps insurers to better ensure that the cost of the coverage is in proportion to the risk that is being taken on.
+Underwriting is a term that is used by life insurance carriers to describe the process of assessing risk—underwriting directly determines the risk that is being taken on.

 What is Insurance Underwriting?

 In its most basic sense, insurance underwriting is the process of determining how much risk an applicant for coverage may pose to the insurance company.
 This task is taken on by an insurance underwriter (or team of underwriters).

 There are several things that an insurance underwriter will typically be looking for.
 These include: